 Surprisingly alot lighter than other smartwatches out there at the moment, the device has a interchangeable silicone strap and is one of the first to be powered by a dedicated Snapdragon Apollo3 chip designed to maximise both performance and battery life.

-Wearing the OPPO Watch fulltime for a week I didn’t quite make the 36 hour finish line and the watch would go into power saver mode almost just after 24 hours, or on occasion at the end of a day.
+Wearing the OPPO Watch fulltime for a week the watch would go into power saver mode almost just after 6 to 7 hours, or on occasion within 4 hours.

 If you find yourself short on juice the OPPO Watch uses the VOOC Flash Charging as we have seen in pretty much all of their smartphones, flagship to mid range.